-9. Deposits
+1.8 Deposits

-Up to 20% in value of the Scheme Property can consist of deposits with a single body.
+1.8.1 Up to 20% in value of the scheme property of the Company can consist of deposits with a single body.
 The Company may only invest in deposits with an approved bank and which are repayable on demand, or have the right to be withdrawn, and maturing in no more than 12 months.